Combat Action Badge: Qualifying conflicts, operations and periods

 Award for qualifying service in any previous conflict is not authorized.
-Subsequent award of the CAB is not authorized for the same qualifying period, as outlined above.
+Subsequent award of the CAB is not authorized for the same qualifying period, as outlined.

-Badge design and wear
+Badge design, wear, and multiple awards

 The emblem features both an M9 bayonet and M67 grenade.
 A silver badge 2 inches (5.08 cm) in width overall consisting of an oak wreath supporting a rectangle bearing a bayonet surmounting a grenade, all silver.
 In comparison to the CIB, the CAB has a silver rectangle backing rather than blue, and the CAB is 1 inch shorter in length than the CIB.
 Second and subsequent award of the CAB will be indicated by superimposing one and two stars respectively, centered at the top of the badge between the points of the oak wreath; one star for the second award and two stars for the third award.
 However, like the CIB and CMB, only one can be awarded per "qualifying period;" as defined in AR 600-8-22.
 When worn, the CAB is worn on the left side of a jacket or blouse.
 On combat uniforms it is worn on the blouse above the "U.S. ARMY" nametape and on dress and service uniforms it is worn on the shirt or jacket above any ribbons and medals.

 Wear by other services

 Since 2013, U.S. Navy sailors who were formerly soldiers in the U.S. Army and were awarded the CAB cannot wear it on their uniform though they may convert it to the Combat Action Ribbon by submitting a request to the Chief of Naval Operations through their commanding officer.
 If said sailors were awarded the CIB however, approval is only necessary by the commanding officer.
 U.S. Marine Corps personnel who were formerly U.S. Army soldiers and were awarded the CAB cannot convert it to a CAR, though if they were awarded the CIB or CMB they can, by submitting a request to their commanding officer.
+United States Air Force Airmen are authorized to wear the Combat Action Badge on their uniform if awarded.
+The CAB does not convert into the Air Force Combat Action Medal as the criteria required for the AFCAM is more stringent.